 This course will focus on writing in the literary movements of modernism and postmodernism in the twentieth century.
 Students will examine the ways that World Wars I and II, worldwide depression, and the growth of colonialism influenced the development of aesthetic values of modernism and postmodernism. \ LIT.
-Prerequisite: ENGL 102.
-Offered Online.
+Prerequisite: ENGL 111 and ENGL 112.Offered irregularly.